Do you have a hard time staying organized at home?

 1. Get into the habit of decluttering

-Decluttering keeps the unused and unwanted items (aka junk that we can’t seem to let go of) in check and out of the house.
+Decluttering keeps the unused and unwanted items in check and out of the house.

-That’s why it’s a game changer!
+That’s why decluttering helps keep you organized.
 You have less to clean (time saver) and more space to keep things organized and hopefully in closets and drawers as opposed to out on a counter or table collecting dust.

 Need more closet space?
 Look through your closet and if you are finding items that you haven’t worn in 1-2 years then ask yourself if you are ever truly going to wear it again.
-If you haven’t worn that item within the last couple of years then you probably won’t miss it once it’s gone.
+If you haven’t worn that item within the last couple of years then you may not miss it once it’s gone.

 What about in the kitchen.
 When was the last time you used that immersion blender?
 Or how about those small gadgets we get sucked into buying but only use a handful of times, like that egg slicer or apple corer?